 Major canker sores occur les commonly.
 They are larger in size and deeper than minor canker sores, and are usually round with defined borders, although they may have irregular edges when very large, and may take up to six weeks to heal.

-In this article, I would like to share a very simple method for preventing the painful canker sore.
+In this article, I would like to share my experience with aphthous stomatitis, and a very simple method that has helped in preventing the painful canker sores from recurring.

-Keep in mind that this method will help only if what you have are true canker sores.
+Keep in mind that this method is helpful only if what you have are true canker sores.

-For other forms of oral ulceration, which may be due to an underlying disease, you may need to seek medical attention.
+For other forms of oral ulceration, which may be due to an underlying disease, you should seek medical attention.